ppy/osu-wiki/wiki/Help_Centre/en.md

 We do not ask for your email when creating your osu! account, but we do highly suggest you associate your email with your account to ensure it stays safe from daily purges and to keep your account as secure as possible.

-If you create your account and do not authenticate it by signing into the game once, the wayward account will be purged from our databases within a day.
+If you create your account and do not authenticate it by signing in to the game once, the wayward account will be purged from our databases within a day.

 Ensure that you authenticate it soon after make it!